AuReMe/esmecata/README.md

                         This option limit the rank used by the tool for searching for proteomes.
 The given rank and all the superior ranks will be ignored.
 Look at the readme for more information (and a list of possible rank).
 ````

 For each taxon in each taxonomic affiliations EsMeCaTa will use ete3 to find the corresponding taxon ID.
-Then it will search for proteomes associated to these taxon ID in the Uniprot Proteomes database.
+Then it will search for proteomes associated with these taxon ID in the Uniprot Proteomes database.

 If there is more than 100 proteomes, esmecata will apply a specific method:

-* (1) use the taxon ID associated to each proteomes to create a taxonomic tree with ete3.
+* (1) use the taxon ID associated with each proteomes to create a taxonomic tree with ete3.

 * (2) from the root of the tree (the input taxon), esmecata will find the direct deescendant (sub-taxons).

-* (3) then esmecata will compute the number of proteomes associated to each sub-taxon.
+* (3) then esmecata will compute the number of proteomes associated with each sub-taxon.

 * (4) the corresponding proportions will be used to select randomly a number of proteomes corresponding to the proportion.

 For example: for the taxon Clostridiales, 645 proteomes are found.
-Using the organism taxon ID associated to the 645 proteomes we found that there is 17 direct sub-taxons.
+Using the organism taxon ID associated with the 645 proteomes we found that there is 17 direct sub-taxons.
 Then for each sub-taxon we compute the percentage of proportion of proteomes given by the sub-taxon to the taxon Clostridiales.
-There is 198 proteomes associated to the sub-taxon Clostridiaceae, the percentage will be computed as follow: 198 / 645 = 30% (if a percentage is superior to 1 it will be round down and if the percentage is lower than 1 it will be round up to keep all the low proportion sub-taxons).
+There is 198 proteomes associated with the sub-taxon Clostridiaceae, the percentage will be computed as follow: 198 / 645 = 30% (if a percentage is superior to 1 it will be round down and if the percentage is lower than 1 it will be round up to keep all the low proportion sub-taxons).
 We will use this 30% to select randomly 30 proteomes amongst the 198 proteomes of Clostridiaceae.
 This is done for all the other sub-taxons, so we get a number of proteomes around 100 (here it will be 102).
 Due to the different rounds (up or down) the total number of proteomes will not be equal to exactly 100 but it will be around it.
 The number of proteomes leading to this behavior is set to 99 by default but the user can modify it with the `-l/--limit-proteomes` option.

 Then the proteomes found will be downloaded.
 For protein with isoforms, the [canonical sequence](https://www.uniprot.org/help/canonical_and_isoforms) is retrieved except when the isoforms are separated in different Uniprot entries.